 Lack of Educational Opportunity

-Of the 13 Guatemalan immigrants killed in Mexico in January, 11 were from a town called Comitancillo, where the only professional program is in education, and jobs are not guaranteed.
+Of the 13 Guatemalan immigrants killed in Mexico in January, 11 were from a town called Comitancillo.
+Here, the only professional program is in education, and jobs are not guaranteed.
 Despite that, many families take out loans so their children can complete the program.
 Another 40 people from Comitancillo left for the U.S. border after their neighbors were killed.

 One of the many areas that Guatemala’s widespread corruption exists in is the country’s school system.
-While enrollment in primary and secondary school has fallen over the past decade, 85 percent of the education budget is spent on staff salaries, according to the National Economic Research Center.
-Currently only about one in every four students continues on to middle school or beyond.
+Enrollment in primary and secondary school has fallen over the past decade and 85% of the education budget is spent on salaries.
+Currently only about 1 in every 4 students continues to middle school or beyond.

 Gangs, Violence and Crime

-While economic factors are the primary motivators of migration to the U.S., many Guatemalans also seek to escape high levels of crime and violence coupled with lack of legal accountability.
-Two primary gangs, Barrio 18 and Mara Salvatrucha (MS13), use extortion across all sectors of society.
+While economic factors are primary motivators for Guatemalans migrating, many also seek to escape violence.
+Two main gangs, Barrio 18 and Mara Salvatrucha (MS13), use extortion across all sectors of society.
 Women, and indigenous women in particular, bare the brunt of sexual violence.
-In 88 percent of reported cases of violence against women, the crimes goes unpunished – and it’s estimated that the vast majority of potential cases go unreported due lack of confidence in the police.
+In 88 percent of reported cases of violence against women, the crimes goes unpunished.
+Moreover, it’s estimated that the vast majority of potential cases go unreported due lack of confidence in the police.

-CICIG had been highly successful in uncovering corruption and criminal networks, with one such investigation leading to the resignation of the country’s president Otto Perez Molina in 2015.
-Polls revealed that over 70 percent of Guatemalans supported the organization, yet large citizen protests and the Constitutional Court’s rejection of Morales’ decision could not overpower the president and the Guatemalan Congress’s collective will to bring the commission down.
+Despite over 70% of Guatemalans supporting CICIG, large protests, and the Constitutional Court’s rejection of Morales’ decision, they could not overpower his and Congress’s will to close the commission.
 About one in five of Guatemala’s congress members are under investigation for corruption.

 With CICIG gone, the remaining anti-corruption organizations do not have enough resources.
-They are dealing with cases lodged against them that have questionable merit, and the high court selection process is much more open to manipulation.
-It is hard to gauge how much this situation has played into recent migration trends, but Guatemalans’ trust in their institutions is far lower on average than their other Latin America counterparts.
+They are dealing with cases lodged against them that have questionable merit.
+The high court selection process is also more open to manipulation.
+It is hard to gauge how much this situation has played into recent migration trends.
+However, Guatemalans’ trust in their institutions is far lower on average than their Latin American counterparts.

 How Supporting Guatemalan Nonprofits Can Help Prevent Migration

-So what can be done to stop Guatemalan migration to the U.S.?
+So what can be done to stop Guatemalans migrating to the U.S?
 The best way is to address the root causes – and by supporting Guatemalan nonprofits, whether by donating, raising awareness or volunteering, you can do just that, helping to create and nurture opportunities within communities and reducing the necessity of migrating north.

 There are many Pionero Philanthropy nonprofit partners that stimulate community opportunities so families can thrive at home in Guatemala.
 For example, our partner Caras Alegres provides education and nutrition programs for children in Quetzaltenango.
-Watch the video below to see a case study of how this great nonprofit supported one family of children who are now thriving professionals, contributing to the prosperity of their own country.
+Watch the video below for a case study of how this nonprofit supported one family whose children who are now thriving professionals, contributing to the prosperity of their country.

 Pionero Philanthropy aims to promote these outstanding community-based organizations so their increased visibility turns into more support for their programs.
-In order for Pionero Philanthropy to confidently recommend these organizations, we perform a 5 Pillar Evaluation and site visit to fully assess the nonprofit and its impact.
+In order to recommend these organizations, a 5 Pillar Evaluation and site visit are performed.

-If you are interested in finding out more about our nonprofit partners and the nonprofit environment in Guatemala, you can browse our nonprofit map.
-Detailed reports on each of our nonprofit partners and their impact are available for download with a donation.
+If interested in finding out about our nonprofit members and/or the nonprofit environment in Guatemala, browse our nonprofit map.
+Detailed reports on each of our nonprofit members and their impact are available for download with a donation.
 Alternatively, if you have any questions or queries, please don’t hesitate to contact us!